-Project Impact Assessment of Benefits • population growth growth inefficient buildings Reduction of high maintenance costs Enhanced and new facilities will widen the scope of facilities and services offered More Stevenage residents adopting active lifestyles.
+Project Impact Assessment of Benefits population inefficient buildings growth growth Reduction of high maintenance costs Enhanced and new facilities will widen the scope of facilities and services offered More Stevenage residents adopting active lifestyles.
 Reduced long term illness and improved health levels.
-Workforce more productive due to less Vacation, demolition of existing Arts Leisure Centre Release of the site absence.
-Acceleration of an additional office development site.
-Increased investor confidence.
-Acceleration of transformation of other SG1 major opportunity areas and sites.
-Whilst vacant, opportunity to create a unique temporary venue
+Workforce more productive due to less absence.
+Vacation, demolition of existing Arts Release of the site Acceleration of an additional office development site.
+Leisure Centre Increased investor confidence.
+Acceleration of transformation of other SG1 major opportunity areas and sites. major opportunity areas and sites.Whilst vacant, opportunity to create a unique temporary venue